 Oxford looks at the applications in each deadline on their own merit and comparatively, against each other, and you’ll usually get a decision about 8 to 10 weeks after your deadline.

 We recommend getting your application in as early as possible to avoid any last-minute problems (at least two weeks before your course deadline).
 Make sure that you register your referees and give them plenty of time to respond to the request.
 This is especially important in the 2021/2022 admissions cycle due to the ongoing pandemic which could cause delays.

 Please note that if your application isn't submitted and complete by your chosen deadline, with all mandatory supporting documents and at least two references, it won't normally be considered.
 If your course has a later deadline, incomplete applications may roll forward if they meet the course requirements by that deadline.

 How long will it take to receive a decision on my application?

 After the deadline, graduate applications are processed and departments will be working hard to provide decisions as soon as possible.
 You will usually receive a decision 8-10 weeks after the deadline.
-During these difficult times, in some cases, it may take longer for us to assess your application than is usually the case, and we are very sorry if you experience any delays.
+In some cases, it may take longer for us to assess your application than is usually the case, and we are very sorry if you experience any delays.
 If you need to receive a decision quickly to enable you to decide whether to accept an offer elsewhere, please contact the academic department directly via the contact details on the course page.